klaasnienhuis/devfab/docs/projects/showroom-experience.md

 - `annotations_visible: 0` hides the annotations
 - `ui_controls: 0` hides all default controls
 - `scrollwheel: 0` disables zooming with the scrollwheel.
-This helps to prevent the user from zooming in or out too far.
+This helps to prevent the user from zooming in or out.

 In my experience I like to keep very strict camera control.
-You can opt to give users a bit more freedom, fur instance by allowing them to zoom.
+You can opt to give users a bit more freedom, for instance by allowing them to zoom.

 Take a look at the [Menu and embedding](../guide/annotations/menu) tutorial for further explanation of settings.